Whyanbeel: Geography

-Around the southern boundaries of the locality, the land is low-lying at approximately 20 m and used for farming sugarcane and tropical fruit.
+All of the north of the locality and most of the centre is within the Daintree National Park.
+The remaining land is low-lying at approximately 20 m and the predominant land use is farming sugarcane and tropical fruit.
 The southern areas are watered by Whyanbeel Creek and its tributary Chinaman Creek.
 In the farming land there are cane tramways to transport the harvested sugarcane to the Mossman Sugar Mill.

 History

 The name Whyanbeel means canoe in an Aboriginal language (possibly Yindinyji) and was recorded on 6 December 1873 by explorer George Elphinstone Dalrymple.